Learning from Simulation, Racing in Reality: Sim-to-Real Method

-In the following section we explain the necessary steps to perform the sim-to-real transfer for our autonomous racing task and discuss both simulation and experimental results.
+In the following section we explain the necessary steps to perform the sim-to-real transfer for our autonomous racing task.
 We also introduce a novel policy regularization approach to facilitate the sim-to-real transfer.